oracle/odpi/doc/src/public_functions/dpiConn.rst

     **releaseStringLength** -- a pointer to the length of the release string which will be populated when this function returns successfully.

-    **versionNum** -- a pointer to the major version which will be populated when this function returns successfully.

-    **releaseNum** -- a pointer to the release version which will be populated when this function returns successfully.

-    **updateNum** -- a pointer to the update version which will be populated when this function returns successfully.

-    **portReleaseNum** -- a pointer to the port specific release version which will be populated when this function returns successfully.

-    **portUpdateNum** -- a pointer to the port specific update version which will be populated when this function returns successfully.
+    **versionInfo** -- a pointer to a :ref:`dpiVersionInfo` structure which will be populated with the version information of the Oracle Database to which the connection has been made.

 .. function:: int dpiConn_getStmtCacheSize(dpiConn \*conn, \